Akuli/the-simple-noteprogram/README.md

 First run the program without installing to make sure it works.

 The `install-root` directory's content is meant to be installed into a directory somewhere on your computer.
-Typical locations for it are `/usr/local` for a system-wide install, `~/.local` for a user-wide install (where `~` is the user's home directory) and `~/your/build/root/usr` for creating a distribution package, such as a Debian package or an rpm package.
+A typical location for it is `/usr/local`.
 The program should appear in the desktop environment's menu after installation.
-In the example commands, replace `/path/to/local` with a path to the `install-root` directory you extracted.
+In the example commands, replace `/path/to/install-root` with the path to the `install-root` directory you extracted.

-You can use rsync to install the content of the install-root directory.
-For example, a system-wide installation can be done like this:
+You can use rsync to install the content of the install-root directory, like this:

     $ cd /path/to/install-root
     $ sudo rsync -r * /usr/local

-You can also install user-wide like this, the .desktop file is edited to make sure it will find the executable.
-Don't run this as root.

-    $ cd /path/to/install-root
-    $ rsync -r * ~/.local
-    $ echo "Exec=$HOME/.local/bin/the-simple-noteprogram" >> ~/.local/share/applications/the-simple-noteprogram.desktop

 Uninstalling is a bit more complicated.
-We need to find the installed files and then remove them. __Remember that `/path/to/install-root` is the path to the `install-root` you downloaded, *not* to the directory you installed to!__
+We need to find the installed files and then remove them.
+You'll probably get some warnings from the last command saying that the directory is not empty, it's normal.
+Remember that `/path/to/install-root` is the path to the `install-root` you downloaded, __*not*__ to the directory you installed to!

-This is for system-wide installations.
-In the last step you'll probably get a lot of warnings from rmdir saying that the directory is not empty, that's normal.

     $ cd /path/to/install-root
-    $ find -type f -exec rm ~/.local/{} \;
-    $ find -type d -exec rmdir ~/.local/{} \;

-Here are similar commands for user-wide installations:

-    $ cd /path/to/install-root
-    $ find -type f -exec rm /usr/local/{} \;
+    $ find -type f -exec sudo rm /usr/local/{} \;
-    $ find -type d -exec rmdir /usr/local/{} \;
+    $ find -type d -exec sudo rmdir /usr/local/{} \;

 #### Other operating systems

-Move the install-root directory somewhere.
-You can also rename it if you want to.
-Then make a clickable link to the executable (for example, `the-simple-noteprogram.pyw` on Windows).
+You can move the `install-root` directory anywhere you want and rename it to anything you want.
+You can also make a clickable link to the executable in `install-root/bin`.